 - $50,000 of property damage liability coverage per accident

-The amount of time you'll need to carry FR-44 insurance in Florida will vary depending upon your particular situation, so it's good to confirm, but the filing is generally required for three years from the date of your conviction.
-And, unlike SR-22 insurance, you'll need to have the FR-44 form in place for three consecutive years with no lapses in coverage.
+The amount of time you'll need to carry FR-44 insurance in Florida will vary depending upon your particular situation, so it's good to confirm, but the filing is generally required for three years from your conviction.
+Unlike SR-22 insurance, you'll need to have the FR-44 form in place for three consecutive years with no lapses in coverage.
 Otherwise, your license will no longer be reinstated and you will need to start the three-year period over again.

 Florida also has stricter requirements for drivers with regard to paying for FR-44 insurance.
 Unlike SR-22 insurance, you can't make monthly payments for a FR-44 policy.
 Instead, you'll generally need to pay premiums for at least six months at a time, though this requirement may be relaxed upon renewal.

-If you're required to obtain a SR-22 or FR-44 filing to reinstate your license in Florida, but don't have a car registered in your name, you can fulfill this obligation through a nonowners insurance policy.
+If you're required to obtain a SR-22 or FR-44 filing to reinstate your license in Florida, but you don't have a car registered in your name, you can fulfill this obligation through a non-owner insurance policy.

-A nonowner SR-22 or FR-44 insurance policy is similar to a standard owners auto insurance policy, in that it includes bodily injury and property damage liability coverage.
+A non-owner SR-22 or FR-44 insurance policy is similar to a standard owner’s auto insurance policy in that it includes bodily injury and property damage liability coverage.
 It offers coverage whenever you drive a car that you don't own, such as if you borrow a friend's vehicle.
-And your insurer can add an SR-22 or FR-44 endorsement to a nonowners policy and submit a filing to the state, meaning you can fulfill the requirement to have your license reinstated.
+Your insurer can add an SR-22 or FR-44 endorsement to a non-owner policy and submit a filing to the state, meaning you can fulfill the requirement to have your license reinstated.

-The key differences are that a nonowners insurance policy doesn't require PIP coverage, just liability coverage, and a nonowners policy can be significantly less expensive than an owners policy.
-You just need to make sure that the liability limits of your nonowners policy meet Florida's requirements for SR-22 or FR-44 insurance.
+The key differences are that a non-owner insurance policy doesn't require PIP coverage, only liability coverage, while a non-owner policy can be significantly cheaper than an owner’s policy.
+You just need to make sure that the liability limits of your non-owner policy meet Florida's SR-22 or FR-44 insurance requirements.